syiffanoriza/NoruPad-v1/README.md

 ## About The Project

-NoruPad is a note-taking web application concept coded with Laravel.
+NoruPad is a note-taking web application concept, aimed to simplify user's experience in taking notes from the web.
 This project is made for my web dev class final project submission.

 ## External Links